django-cms/django-cms/docs/user/tutorial/people.rst

 application has a django CMS apphook, this application can insert content into your page automatically.

-We'll create a *People* page, add an apphook for the Aldryn People application to it.
+We'll create a *People* page, and add an apphook for the Aldryn People application to it.

 .. todo:: screenshots of following steps (if they are new steps)